ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## OAuth Parameters {#iana-kinfo}

-   The following registrations are done for the OAuth Parameters Registry following the procedure specified in {{Section 11.2 of RFC6749}}:
+   The following registrations are done for the OAuth Parameters registry following the procedure specified in {{Section 11.2 of RFC6749}}:

 *  Parameter name: sign_info
 *  Parameter usage location: client-rs request, rs-client response